Kansattica/msync/MANUAL.md

 Posts are a little different.
 You still queue them up to be sent when you next `sync` up, but there's an extra step involved. `msync queue post <any number of file paths>` takes, well, a number of file paths.
 The contents of these will be interpreted as text files and sent as posts when you `msync sync` up next.
 A few notes on posts:

-- Most of the time, I use `msync gen` to create files that I then fill with my posts.
+- I usually use `msync gen` to create files that I then fill with my posts.
 Run `msync` without any options to see all the switches that `msync gen` takes- these allow you to set privacy, content warnings, replies, and file attachments and descriptions.
 When I want to make a post with msync, I do this most of the time:

 ```
     msync gen